Who Are Quick House Sale Companies?

 Our clients are comfortable in the knowledge that Property Solvers adheres to Trading Standards and Anti-Money Laundering regulations alongside a wide range of legislation governing the estate agency industry.

 We also want people get a better understanding of the high standards we place upon ourselves.
-It is a requirement for all members of staff and Area Manager associates to sign this code, which we believe goes above and beyond The Property Ombudsman (TPOS) own guidelines that govern the fast house sale industry.
+It is a requirement for all members of staff and Sales Manager associates to sign this code, which we believe goes above and beyond The Property Ombudsman (TPOS) own guidelines that govern the fast house sale industry.

 We welcome any questions or comments to email@example.com.
 Our offices are also open Office (Monday to Friday – 8:30am to 5:30pm) on 020 8226 6901.
 Out of hours, you can leave a message on our 24/7 helpline number: 0800 044 3733 (freephone).